arangodb/arangodb/Documentation/UserManual/FoxxManager.md

   app directory.

-When dealing with a fresh install of ArangoDB, there should be no installed applications besides the system applications delivered with ArangoDB.
+When dealing with a fresh install of ArangoDB, there should be no installed applications besides the system applications that are shipped with ArangoDB.

     unix> foxx-manager list
     Name        Author               Description                                                AppID               Version    Mount               Active    System